armanjindal/garden/content/digital-garden/Independent Study/Power & Power User - Prospectus.md

 > "A power user is a user of computers, software, and other electronic devices who \[...] might not have extensive technical knowledge of the systems they use but is rather characterized by competence or desire to make the most intensive use of computer programs or systems."
 > - [Wikipedia](https://en.wikipedia.org/wiki/Power_user)

 *Power users*.
 We all know them and may consider ourselves one for a specific technology.
-From graphic designers integrating their IPads into their *Photoshop* workflow to first-year investment bankers analysts using macros to automate their mindnumbingly tedious work in *Excel*, power users span the gambit from technical to non-technical users, using their technology of choice for the most creative to the most mundane business ends.
-Power use is a term that characterizes a way of *using* a technology.
+From graphic designers integrating their IPads into their *Photoshop* workflow to first-year investment bankers analysts using macros to automate their mind-numbingly tedious work in *Excel*, power users span the gambit from technical to non-technical users, using their technology of choice for the most creative to the most mundane business ends.
+Power use is a term that characterizes a way of *using* technology.
 They are nothing new.
 Arguably they are the first users of any technology, particularly of the early personal computer and the internet, because you *had* to know how to get the most out of your system to do anything remotley useful.
-Use of the term as we undestand it today peaked in 1990 and has since been declining, according to Google Ngram.[^1] However, this understudied *use* of technology is not a relics of the past or a triviality of today.
+Use of the term as we understand it today peaked in 1990 and has since been declining, according to Google Ngram.[^1] However, this understudied *use* of technology is not a relics of the past or a triviality of today.
 Power users are resurging in exciting and meaningful ways.

 In this study, I aim to understand, locate, and clearly describe the "power" these users have that distinguishes them from other technology users.
 In the first section, I situate them historically and develop concepts that we will use in later sections.
 Starting with the free software" geeks" early 90s Christopher Kelty in *Two Bits: The Cultural Significance of Free Software* often associated with "Web 1.0", then hackers of the mid-90s to late 2010s studied by Gabriella Coleman, and finally, more contemporary users of"Web 2.0" such as Instagram, Tik Tok, and Spotify relying on scholarship by Finn Bruton *SPAM: A Shadow History of the Internet* (2014) and Nick Seaver's *Computing Taste: Algorithms and the Makers of Music Recommendation.* (2022).
 I use these different kinds of users to draw out relevant distinctions and similarities they have with Power User to argue for the need to conceive of them as distinct and help explore the implications of this kind of use.
 Understanding the power of this user not only helps to understand the history and future of computing and technology, but can also help develop normative standards to understand our increasing reliance on technologies to form identity, express ourselves and form community, online.